lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 ## Home Assistant Configuration

 MariaDB will be used by the `recorder` and `history` components within Home Assistant.
-For more information about setting this up, see the [recorder integration][mariadb-ha-recorder] documentation for Home Assistant.
+For more information about setting this up, see the [recorder integration][recorder] documentation for Home Assistant.

 Example Home Assistant configuration: